Connor-WT/slate2/source/index.md

 }
 ```

-### Create new user account

-WattTime uses API keys to allow access to the API.
-You can register a new WattTime API key by providing basic information to create an account.

-WattTime expects for the API key to be included in all API requests to the server in a header that looks like the following:

-`Authorization: eyJhbGciI1NiIsInR5cCI6IkpXVCJ9…`
+### `/register`

+Provide basic information to self register for an account.
+Higher level access is via subscription and can be requested at `support@watttime.org`.

 ### HTTP Request